Robust Fully-Asynchronous Methods for Distributed Training over General Architecture: Introduction

 \IEEEPARstart{I}{n} the past decade, deep learning\cite{lecun2015deep} has shown great success in various fields, such as computer vision\cite{voulodimos2018deep}, natural language processing\cite{hirschberg2015advances}, autonomous driving\cite{muhammad2020deep}.
 Training modern deep neural networks to desirable accuracy usually requires an enormous number of training samples, which results in significant consumption of computing resources.
 Multiple computing devices can thus be employed to accelerate such large-scale training tasks~\cite{langer2020distributed}.
 In particular, one consider solving the following distributed stochastic optimization problem via a group of workers:

-where $\mathcal{D}_i$ denotes the distribution of sample $\zeta _{i}$ locally stored at node $i$ and $l\left( \cdot \right)$ denotes the local loss function.
+where $\mathcal{D}_i$ denotes the distribution of sample $\zeta _{i}$ locally stored at worker $i$ and $l\left(x;\zeta_i\right)$ denotes the loss function with respect to the model parameter $x\in \mathbb{R}^p$ and sample $\zeta_i$; $f_i\left( x \right)$ and $F\left( x \right)$ denote the local objective function at worker $i$ and the global objective function, respectively.
 This setting also covers the empirical risk minimization (ERM) problems with $\mathcal{D}_i$ being the local training dataset.
 The workers are connected over a communication network for information exchange.
-Collaboratively, all workers seek the global optimal parameter $x$ minimizing the global loss function $F$.
+Collaboratively, all workers seek the global optimal parameter $x$ minimizing the global objective function $F$.

-The stochastic gradient descent (SGD) is a commonly used technique for solving the above large-scale training problem~\cite{nemirovski2009robust,moulines2011non,ghadimi2013stochastic}.
-However, standard SGD is not scaling well to large data sets due to its inherently sequential way of updating~\cite{dean2012large}.
-In particular, parallel and distributed architectures are employed for large-scale training using SGD, e.g., Parallel SGD~\cite{zinkevich2010parallelized,mcmahan2017communication} which has a parameter server responsible for aggregating gradients from clients and updating model parameters; Ring-AllReduce SGD \cite{sergeev2018horovod, goyal2017accurate} which computes the exact average of gradients via a ring network in a decentralized manner; and Distributed SGD \cite{lian2017can}, D$^2$ \cite{tang2018d}, DSGT \cite{zhang2019decentralized}, S-AB \cite{xin2019distributed} that rely on approximate averaging of model parameters via certain gossip protocols over a peer-to-peer network.
-These abovementioned algorithms need to rely on perfect synchronization during frequent communications, which limits their application to real scenarios where one usually observes the presence of stragglers and high latency of the network communication channel due to limited bandwidth~\cite{luo2020prague, nadiradze2021asynchronous}.
+Stochastic gradient descent (SGD) is a commonly used technique for solving the above large-scale training problem~\cite{nemirovski2009robust,moulines2011non,ghadimi2013stochastic}.
+However, standard SGD does not scale well to large data sets due to its inherently sequential way of updating~\cite{dean2012large}.
+In particular, parallel and distributed methods are employed for large-scale training using SGD, e.g., Parallel SGD~\cite{zinkevich2010parallelized,mcmahan2017communication} which has a parameter server responsible for aggregating gradients from clients and updating model parameters; Ring-AllReduce SGD \cite{sergeev2018horovod, goyal2017accurate} which computes the exact average of gradients via a ring network in a decentralized manner; and Distributed SGD \cite{lian2017can}, D$^2$ \cite{tang2018d}, DSGT \cite{zhang2019decentralized}, S-AB \cite{xin2019distributed} that rely on approximate averaging of model parameters via certain gossip protocols over a peer-to-peer network.
+These abovementioned algorithms need to rely on perfect synchronization during communications, which limits their application to real scenarios where one usually observes the presence of stragglers and high latency of the network communication channel due to limited bandwidth~\cite{luo2020prague, nadiradze2021asynchronous}.